Octoven-Press/book-glory-of-the-kings-of-ethiopia/Miscellaneous/Chapter-Summaries--OpenAi-3.5-Turbo.md

 ## Chapter 75: King of Babylon ##

-**Primary Character: Karmîn**

 **Summary:**
-The King of Babylon is revealed to be of the seed of Shem through the story of a man named Karmîn.
+*The King of Babylon is revealed to be of the seed of Shem through the story of a man named Karmîn.
 Karmîn, a devout man from the kingdom of Manasseh in Israel, was known for his fear of God, generosity to the poor, and sincerity in his offerings to the house of God.
 He was upright in all his ways and had amassed great wealth in camels, horses, sheep, cattle, gold, silver, and fine apparel.
 Satan, envious of Karmîn's righteousness and prosperity, plotted against him.
 Despite being from the land of Judah, Karmîn moved to ’Armâtêm in Israel due to his love for wealth.
-His wealth and influence led the governors of Judah to allow him to settle there, fearing his power and possessions.
+His wealth and influence led the governors of Judah to allow him to settle there, fearing his power and possessions.*

+**Primary Character:** Karmîn

 **Key Points:**
 - Karmîn, a righteous and wealthy man from the kingdom of Manasseh in Israel, is highlighted.